raystack/meteor/docs/docs/reference/commands.md

 Meteor currently supports the following commands and these can be utilised after the installation:

-* completion: generate the autocompletion script for the specified shell
+* completion: generate the auto completion script for the specified shell

 * [gen](#creating-sample-recipes): The recipe will be printed on standard output.
 Specify recipe name with the first argument without extension.
-Use commma to separate multiple sinks and processors.
+Use comma to separate multiple sinks and processors.

-* [help](#get-help-on-commands-when-stuck): to help user with meteor.
+* [help](#get-help-on-commands-when-stuck): to help the user with meteor.

 * [info](#getting-information-about-plugins): Info command is used to get suitable information about various plugins.
 Specify the type of plugin as extractor, sink or processor.